HarderLemonade/ddwrap/README.md

 If you use this tool:
 - Verify the target device
 - Read the confirmation dialog
-- Pay attention: If you need to umount the target, DOUBLE check that it isn't your game library or media collection on a second HDD...
+- Pay attention: If you need to unmount the target, **double-check** that it isn’t your game library or media collection on a secondary HDD.

-`dd` can be dangerous, so use with care.
+`dd` can be dangerous.
+Use with care.